thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

 - AMM trading
 - Market resolution

+The Sports AMM smart contract is a modified version of the Thales AMM to support three outcomes ([TIP-11](https://github.com/thales-markets/thales-improvement-proposals/blob/main/TIPs/TIP-11.md), [TIP-30](https://github.com/thales-markets/thales-improvement-proposals/blob/main/TIPs/TIP-30.md)).
+Each market smart contract is a modified version of the Positional market.
+More in technical details section.

 ### Market creation

 This is the starting phase when markets are created from games offered by the [Chainlink end-point](https://market.link/nodes/TheRundown/integrations).